uit-hdl/chatbot-for-mental-health/prompts/mental-health/overseer_sources_first_check.md

    supports it)
 2. "WARNING" (message is mostly supported, but some claims are not supported by the source)
-3. "NOT ACCEPTED" (X makes claims not supported by the source, and gives no warning to the user that it is giving advice or claims that are not supported by the source.)
+3. "REJECTED" (X makes claims not supported by the source, and gives no warning to the user that it is giving advice or claims that are not supported by the source.)